 By Ben Bisbach

-The final topic was to set the time of the next meeting – it will be on February 23 at 7:30 p.m.
+The next meeting of the board will be on June 20, at 6 p.m.
 The public is welcome to attend.